 Air over the interior of Antarctica is usually subsiding and dry, resulting in little cloud there.
-Around the coast more moisture is available and low-pressure systems have a greater influence, so cloudy conditions are more common, particularly on the Antarctic Peninsular.
+Around the coast more moisture is available and low-pressure systems have a greater influence.
+This makes cloudy conditions more common, particularly on the Antarctic Peninsula.

 Blizzards and whiteout